Date of Degree

 Copyright 2005 Rana Basem Dajani

 Dajani, Rana Basem.
-"Innate immune responses in the lung and liver." dissertation, University of Iowa, 2005.
+"Innate immune responses in the lung and liver."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2005.